Edit

 • Test certificate renewal processes across all platforms.

-• Regularly validate that failover endpoints remain functional (quarterly testing recommended).
+• Regularly validate that failover endpoints remain functional.
+We recommend quarterly testing.

-• This guide uses Azure CLI sample commands executed from within PowerShell.
+• This guide uses Azure CLI sample commands that you run from PowerShell.

-• Before proceeding, review the Global routing redundancy for mission-critical web applications.
+• Before you proceed, review Global routing redundancy for mission-critical web applications.

-Scenario 1: Traffic Manager failover: Front Door to Application Gateway WAF
+Scenario 1: Traffic Manager failover from Azure Front Door to an Application Gateway WAF

-This DNS-based load balancing solution uses multiple Azure Traffic Manager profiles.
-In the unlikely event of an availability issue with Azure Front Door, Azure Traffic Manager redirects traffic through Application Gateway WAF.
-The primary Traffic Manager routes between Front Door (primary) and a nested secondary Traffic Manager pointing to multi-region Application Gateway instances.
-During Front Door outage, traffic is manually failed over to regional Application Gateway deployments with WAF protection.
+This DNS-based load-balancing solution uses multiple Azure Traffic Manager profiles.
+In the unlikely event of an availability problem with Azure Front Door, Traffic Manager redirects traffic through the Application Gateway WAF.
+The primary Traffic Manager instance routes traffic between Azure Front Door (primary) and a nested secondary Traffic Manager instance that points to multi-region Application Gateway instances.
+During an Azure Front Door outage, traffic is manually failed over to regional Application Gateway deployments that have WAF protection.

-Diagram showing Azure Traffic Manager with weighted routing to Azure Front Door, and a nested Traffic Manager profile using performance routing to send to Application Gateway instances in two regions.
+Diagram that shows Traffic Manager with weighted routing to Azure Front Door, and a nested Traffic Manager profile that uses performance routing to send to Application Gateway instances in two regions.

-Traffic flow (Normal operation): User → DNS Query → Primary Traffic Manager (Weighted / Always serve routing) → Front Door (Priority 1) → Origin Servers.
+• Traffic flow (normal operation): User → DNS query → primary Traffic Manager instance (weighted/always-serve routing) → Azure Front Door (priority 1) → origin servers.

-It's important to understand the feature differences between Front Door and Application Gateway WAF in case you're utilizing any features Application Gateway WAF doesn't offer.
-The following two tables provide an overview.
+It's important to understand the feature differences between Azure Front Door and an Application Gateway WAF, in case you're using any features that an Application Gateway WAF doesn't offer.
+The following tables provide an overview.

 Important